 - Q & A with beekeepers.

 - Sample raw local honey.

-- View painted hives and Meet & Greet the six local artists who volunteered their creative talents to each paint a beehive in support of the cause.
+- Meet & Greet six local artists who volunteered their creative talents to each paint a beehive in support of the cause.

-- Learn more about the honey bee through our fun & interactive presentation!
+- Learn about the honey bee through our fun & interactive presentation!

-- Learn about how you can help the honey bees and other pollinators!
+- Learn more about how you can help bees and other pollinators!